Moist Maple Walnut Cake with Maple Frosting

 - Nov 21, 2025

 This Maple Walnut Cake is soft, moist, and filled with warm, comforting flavor in every bite.
-Pure maple syrup adds rich sweetness to the tender crumb, while toasted walnuts bring just the right amount of nutty crunch.
-Finished with a creamy maple frosting, this cake feels both rustic and indulgent — perfect for fall baking, holiday gatherings, or anytime you’re craving an old-fashioned homemade dessert.
-If you love cozy seasonal treats, this cake pairs beautifully with sweet favorites like Maple Pecan Fudge, festive Tanghulu (Crispy-Crunchy Candied Fruit Recipe), or a warm, comforting Caramel Apple Bread Pudding for a dessert spread that truly celebrates the season.
+Pure maple syrup adds a rich, natural sweetness to the tender crumb, while toasted walnuts bring just the right amount of nutty crunch.
+Finished with a creamy maple frosting, this cake feels rustic and indulgent at the same time — perfect for cozy fall baking, holiday gatherings, or anytime you’re craving an old-fashioned homemade dessert.

 Recipe Card